Romulus10/BlockchainSimulator/README.md

 # BlockchainSimulator
 A blockchain simulator for SE 575

 Open two terminal windows.
-In one, run the Simulator build, and in the other run the Frontend installation process.
-Once both are operational, navigate a web browser to [http://localhost:8100](http://localhost:8100).
+In one, run the Simulator build, and in the other run the Frontend installation process, both of which are explained below.
+Once both are operational, navigate in a web browser to [http://localhost:8100](http://localhost:8100).

 ## Simulator
 ### Build